 Finishing stones(A suitable grade range for a knife is from 3,000 to 8,000 grit)

 Used in back-grinding of single-beveled blades such as sashimi knives, knives with thin blades, fuguhiki sashimi knives and eel-filleting knives.

 Carbon steel will rust if water drops, traces of cooking ingredients or other materials are left on it for a period of time.
 Reddish rust may penetrate into the blade.

 On the other hand, the surfaces of knives that have been looked after may blacken a little, but this is a different type of iron oxide than ordinary reddish rust.
 This black oxidation is mainly triiron tetraoxide (Fe3O4).
 It coats the surface of the metal and prevents ordinary rust from getting in.
 It will not discolor food and poses no threat to hygiene.

 Special alloy steel blades

 The surface of these types of metal alloys will not discolor due to rust or other oxidation.
-These special alloys are different to carbon steel because they are metals that have an active-passive nature.
+These special alloys differ from carbon steel because they are metals that have an active-passive nature.
 Nevertheless, they can often rust—although you may not notice it.
-Food residue or water can allow rust to form in places where oxygen cannot easily reach.
+Food residue or water can cause rust to form in places where oxygen cannot easily reach.
 Rust can quickly penetrate near the blade tip, so wash your knife in a detergent solution after use, then dry it with a towel and store it in a dry place.

-Qualities of Japanese kitchen knives and points to be aware of when using them
+Qualities of Japanese kitchen knives and points to keep in mind when using them

 Western kitchen knives